Azure/slm-innovator-lab/3_llmops-aistudio/3_2_prototyping/lab3.2_promptflow_en.md

 ### Prerequisites

 - An Azure subscription where you can create an AI Hub and AI project Resource.
-- Registered the Fine-tune model
+- Online endpoint of the fine-tuned model in Azure ML Studio
-- Online endpoint of the fine-tuned model
+- Deployed gpt-4o model in Azure AI Studio

 ### Task